-St Pauls Steiner School was subject to a formal Charity Commission Inquiry in 2003.
+The St Pauls Steiner Project in London was subject to a formal Charity Commission Inquiry in 2003.
 For reasons explained later you won’t be able to find it online at the Charity Commission’s archive of concluded inquiries so here it is:

 St Pauls Steiner Project

 1. This report is a statement of the results of an Inquiry under section 8 of the Charities Act 1993.

 2. St Pauls Steiner Project (“the Charity”) was incorporated and registered in 1994.
 The Charity’s objects are to promote and provide for the advancement of education of the public in the teachings of the late Dr Rudolf Steiner and in connection therewith to conduct in the United Kingdom any boarding or day school or schools for the education of children and in so far as is consistent with the running of such school and its charitable purposes to make the use of the premises available as an educational resource to the community.

 3. The Charity’s area of benefit is the United Kingdom; however, its main activity is running a Steiner school in North London.
 Its income for 2000 was in the region of £47,000.

 4. Another charity, St Paul’s Steiner Project Two (“SPSP2”), collects the fees payable for attendance at the Steiner school.
 SPSP2’s objects are very similar to the objects of the Charity.
 It is the practice of SPSP2 to apply its funds for the purposes of the Charity.
 Its income for 2000 was in the region of £202,000.